Backup

 8. Check the status of the DB cluster restoration.

-• Starting: Status in which a DB cluster is being created (restored) using the information entered by the user.
+• Starting: The status in which the DB cluster is being created (restored) with the information entered by the user

-• Configuring: Status in which the DB cluster is being configured after being created (restored) with the information entered by the user
+• Configuring: The status in which the DB cluster is being created (restored) for configuration with the information entered by the user

 Caution